tenpy/hdf5_io/README.rst

 in particular the module ``tenpy.tools.hdf5_io``.
 The introduction/specification of the format is at https://tenpy.github.io/intro/input_output.html.

-Since the general technique is not bound to the particular classes of TeNPy, I've split them into this separate repository.
+Since the general technique is not bound to the particular classes of TeNPy, I've separated the code into this repository.

 The file ``src/python3/hdf5_io.py`` should just be the corresponding file of the ``tenpy.tools.hdf5_io`` module in `TeNPy`_.

-To make the export and import feature really usefull, we need scripts to convert the data such that it can be imported/exported with other libraries except TeNPy; this is a long term goal.
+To make the export and import feature really usefull, we need scripts to convert the data such that it can be imported/exported with other libraries except TeNPy.
-We keep scripts for such a conversion in this repository.
+We keep scripts for such a conversion in this repository, see the files ``src/python3/conversion*.py``.